scottchiesa/UKB_RAP_STATA/README.md

 Copy the file from this repository called 'STATA_config.ipynb' to your project directory and then run within the active notebook.

+## 6. Check Stata Successfully Installed

+Stata should now be available to run using an icon within the Notebook Launcher

 ## 6. Create a Snapshot

 Click DNAnexus > Create Snapshot to save everything that has been done to the '/.Notebook_snapshots' folder in your project directory.
 Name something meaningful like 'Stata Installation'.

-## 6. Run Stata

-Return to the Notebook window and you should now see an icon for Stata.